Blato122/pong-rl-gym/README.md

 # Policy gradient pong

 ## 1. Introduction:
 This program trains a reinforcement learning agent to play a game of Pong using the policy gradient algorithm.
-It is based on an excellent article and a lecture by Andrej Karpathy. /insert links here - gist, blog, yt/
+It is based on an excellent article and a lecture by Andrej Karpathy.
 My goal was to add some more functionalities to his code in order to understand the whole concept even better.
 The changes I introduced:
 * added third possible action (do nothing) besides moving up/down
     * modified the output layer so that it consists of 3 neurons, instead of 1